darmie/zyntax/book/12-embedding-sdk.md

 ### Native Calling with Signatures

-For JIT-compiled functions, use `call_native` with an explicit signature for optimal performance.
+For JIT-compiled functions, use `call_function` with an explicit signature for optimal performance.
 This bypasses the `DynamicValue` ABI and calls functions with native types directly.

 ```rust
 use zyntax_embed::{ZyntaxRuntime, NativeType, NativeSignature};